Bayview community members take stand against violence, walk for slain high school student

 "Our children, they don't feel safe anymore," Bayview community member Janet Arce said.
 "I mean, kids are scared to go to school."

-Community association members tell WJZ that Bayview neighborhood is usually quiet and that they have spoken to their neighbors and the police about their concerns about a recent uptick in crime in the area.
+Community association members said that they have spoken to their neighbors and the police about their concerns over a recent uptick in crime in the normally quiet Bayview area.

+They said that they have tried talking to city leaders and officers about the uptick in crime in their area but have yet to hear anyone put forward a plan to reduce the crime.

+"I knew something like this was going to happen because no one came up with a plan," Bayview Community Association President Cesar Romero said.
+"I want to see the city leaders to act, don't talk."

 They hope the walk and vigil for Carter but send will the message that violence will not be tolerated.

-"Make sure that this doesn't happen again," Bayview Community Association President Cesar Romero said.
+"Make sure that this doesn't happen again," Romero said.
 "This is one of the safest neighborhoods in Baltimore and we do not want to feel threatened."

 There is an $8,000 reward for information leading to an arrest of the person who shot Carter.